brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 She said nothing.
 He continued.

 "Then you gave him his own private stash just before he left.
 Did you warn him what it was really for first?
-Or just let him assum?
+Or just let him assume?
 Doesn't matter anyway.
 The situation had already been set up for him to have need of it, whether he understood what it was for or not."